- Overview of the Chewton Mendip Ansteys

 George Anstee and Martha Weston moved to Timsbury and had children:

-- Sarah Anstey (b 1788, never married, was visiting her brother William Anstee in Camerton in the 1851 Census);
+- Sarah Anstey (b 1788, never married, was living with her brother William Anstee in Camerton in the 1841 and 1851 Censuses);

-- George Ansty (b 1790, married Mary Tucker in Timsbury in 1812, he was a carpenter and his sister Sarah was a witness, as well as George Millard.
+- George Ansty (b 1790, in 1807 he was an apprentice carpenter working for his father in Camerton.
+George married Mary Tucker in Timsbury in 1812, he was a carpenter and his sister Sarah was a witness, as well as George Millard.
 He had a family in Timsbury and he died in Timsbury in 1850 “aged 60“);

 - Priscilla Ansty (b 1792, married Charles White in Timsbury in 1809 – her sister Sarah was witness, as well as George Millard);